arvidsson/allegro_framework/README.md

 ask the game to quit.

 - Resolution independence: if you design the game for a specific resolution, the framework will automatically take care of rescaling graphics according to how you set it up.
-You can either rely on a second buffer bitmap (best for bitmap heavy games), or a transformation (best for games relying a lot on drawing primitives).
+You can either rely on a second buffer bitmap by calling setup_buffer_bitmap() (best for bitmap heavy games), or a transformation by calling setup_transformation() (best for games relying a lot on drawing primitives).
+Call these functions AFTER init_framework().

-- Misc utility functions: waiting for a keypress,
+- Misc utility functions: waiting for a keypress, random number generation

 Planned features: